 = 91,040 cost – $88,965 net cash proceeds

-The gains or losses on sale of securities are reported in the income statement and impact the net income of the seller.
-Both the gain of $455 in example-1 and the loss of $2,075 in example-2 on the sale of shares of Eastern Company would appear on the income statement of Fast Company in the “other income/expenses section”.
+The gains or losses on sale of marketable securities are reported in the income statement and, therefore, impact the net income of the seller.
+Both the gain of $455 in example-1 and the loss of $2,075 in example-2 on the sale of shares of Eastern Company would appear on the income statement of Fast Company under “other income/expenses section”.

 How does sale of marketable securities impact the statement of cash flows?